sqshq/piggymetrics/README.md

 Contains general user input logic and validation: incomes/expenses items, savings and account settings.

 #### Statistics service
 Performs calculations on major statistics parameters and captures time series for each account.
 Datapoint contains values, normalized to base currency and time period.
-This data is used to track incomes/expenses dynamics in account lifetime (charts not yet implemented in UI)
+This data is used to track cash flow dynamics in account lifetime (fancy charts not yet implemented in UI).

 #### Notification service
 Stores users contact information and notification settings (like remind and backup frequency).
 Scheduled worker collects required information from other services and sends e-mail messages to subscribed customers.

 #### N.B.
 - Each microservice has it's own database, so there is no way to bypass API and access persistance data directly.
 - In this project, I use Mongodb as a primary database for each service.
-It might also make sense to have a polyglot persistence architecture (сhoose the type of db, that is best suited to service requirements).
+It might also make sense to have a polyglot persistence architecture (сhoose the type of db that is best suited to service requirements).
-- Another simplification in this project is service-to-service communication: services talking only by synchronous rest API.
+- Another simplification in this project is service-to-service communication: they are talking using only synchronous rest API.
 It's a good practice to use combination of interaction styles in a real-world systems.
-For example, perform synchronous GET request to retrieve data and use asynchronous approach via some Message broker for create/update operations.
+For example, perform synchronous GET request to retrieve data and use asynchronous approach via Message broker for create/update operations.

 ## Infrastructure services
+There's a bunch of common patterns in distributed systems, which could help us to make described core services work.
+Fortunately, [Spring cloud](http://projects.spring.io/spring-cloud/) provides powerful tools that enhance Spring Boot applications behaviour to implement those patterns.
+I'll cover them briefly.

 <img width="880" alt="Infrastructure services" src="https://cloud.githubusercontent.com/assets/6069066/13905633/dcbcd838-eede-11e5-9502-38a378a38d54.png">

+#### Config service

+#### Auth service

+#### API Gateway

+#### Service discovery

+#### Http client, Load balancer and Circuit breaker

+#### Monitor dashboard

+#### Log analysis

+## Infrastructure automation

+## How to run all the things?

-## Support
+## Feedback welcome

 PiggyMetrics is open source, and would greatly appreciate your help.
 Feel free to contact me with any questions.